risk-first/website/thinking/Glossary.md

 #### Upside Risk

 The possibility of things going well, and leaving us with a benefit.
-We may [take action](#taking-action) to maximize the likelihood and return of upside risks.  _See: [Just Risk](../thinking/Just-Risk.md)_
+We may [take action](#taking-action) to maximize the likelihood and return of upside risks.  _See: [Risk-First Analysis](../estimating/Risk-First-Analysis.md)_

 ### Risk Landscape